 If applying for a seat on a branch of practice committee, you must be affiliated with that branch.

-Seats are distributed on a first-come, first-served basis, but preference is given to members who have never sat on a BMA committee.
+Seats are distributed on a first-come, first-served basis – preference is given to members who have not been elected to any BMA committee or participated in the scheme before.

 If the committee you are applying to is full, you will be put on a waiting list.

 When taking part in this scheme, you are not representing the committee or the BMA.
-A non-voting visitor seat has no formal designation, so when speaking on issues, you should not identify as a BMA representative (eg 'I am Dr McCoy, a BMA visiting member of the consultants committee').
-You will speak in a personal capacity and should explicitly ask not to be identified as a BMA representative.
+A non-voting visitor seat has no formal designation, so when invited to speak on procedural items, you should not identify as a BMA representative (eg 'I am Dr McCoy, a BMA visiting member of the consultants committee).

 Expenses including travel, accommodation and childcare are allowed, but honoraria is not included.